rust-lang/log/rfcs/0001-inline-expression-value-logging.md

 # Motivation

-The motivation is in part the same as for the accepted `dbg!` macro of [RFC 2361] and implemented in rust 1.32.
+The motivation is in part the same as for the accepted `dbg!` macro of [RFC 2361], as implemented in rust 1.32.
 To summarize:

-* Its convenient to be able to insert logging into larger expressions without needing to restructure using additional `let` bindings, or by duplicating sub-expressions.
+* It is convenient to be able to insert logging into larger expressions without needing to restructure using additional `let` bindings, or by duplicating sub-expressions.